Summer: Rutgers- Global Journalism in Italy

 Housing and Meals

-Students will live in a centrally located residence hall in the city center.
-The program covers group welcome and farewell dinners, and a number of local cultural activities and excursions.
+Students will live in a centrally located residence hall in the city center, in double rooms with one other roommate.
+The program covers daily breakfast, group welcome and farewell dinners, and a number of local cultural activities and excursions.
 The rest of meals are on your own.
+Airfare is not included.

 Financial Information